Amberley, Herefordshire

-Amberley is a settlement in the civil parish of Marden in Herefordshire, England.
+Amberley is a settlement in the civil parish of Marden, in Herefordshire, England.

 Recorded in the Domesday Book, it was in the hundred of Tornelaus.
 In the National Gazetteer of Britain and Ireland of 1868, it was listed as being in the hundred of Broxash, about 2 mi east of the village church of Marden.

+Amberley was formerly a township in the parish of Marden, in 1866 Amberley became a separate civil parish, on 24 March 1887 the parish was abolished and merged with Sutton and Bodenham.
+In 1881 the parish had a population of 34.

 Amberley has a Grade II* listed chapel built between the 12th and 14th centuries, and restored in 1865.
 Amberley Court is a 14th-century, 13000 sqft Grade I listed country house.